Shan-Mei/shanmeis-notes/ranting/the-town.md

   <p>I don't sell anything in my house.
 I don't have a stall.
 Instead, my house is like a library or a museum.
 My house is unlocked at almost all times, and almost all the rooms (except my bedroom) are unlocked.
 I have a lot of drawings and sketches and books displayed, and you're welcome to come and take a look.</p>
   <h4>The Community</h4>
   <p>I will draw up the community one day and put it here.</p>
   <p>We are a fairly small community, yet we are flourishing.
-There are water spring and trees.There are small stalls set up, and a few houses.
-Some of our houses are still foundations (like mine) and some are fairly well developed houses, like Spicata and Edward's.</p>
+There are water springs and trees.There are small stalls set up, and a few houses.
+Some of our houses are still foundations, and some are fairly well developed houses, like Spicata and Edward's.</p>
   <p>Spicata is one of the most important members of the town.
 He is a very helpful and kind individual.
 He has a house, a garden, and his own stall.
 He doesn't sell, instead gives away the stuff he collects from his journey through the desert (souvenirs of sorts).
 This is his <a href="https://spicata.github.io/mint-fresh-notes/">garden </a>and this is his <a href="https://spicata.github.io/">stall</a>.
 He lives near the square, next to Jonathan.</p>
   <p>Edward is also an important member of the town, his house design being the inspiration of many others' (more on this later).
 He "sells" tea and spaghetti.
 He has a relatively large house, which is very resourceful and interesting.
 I have been accused of dating him many a time because of this, I promise, I am not, I am a year 9 and he is year 11.
 It just doesn't work.
 Hmph.<br>His house is around the corner of Spicata's residence, right <a href="https://eddietheed.github.io/obsidiannotes-v.3/">here</a>, still next to the town square.
 He also lives next to Anon, Jonathan and me.
 I will not talk about how he has burnt down his house twice...</p>
   <p>Mace is also an important member of the town (at this point I'm just going to say everyone is important...).
 I don't visit him very much, because I do not know him very well.
 He also sets up a stall of souvenirs, but he allows us to steal them.
 He lives on a hill a little further from the town square, and his house is fairly large.
 It is <a href="https://macesnotes.netlify.app/">here</a>, next to Notmario</p>